QSBS Planning/QSBS Lawyer

 2. Trust Structure Design

 Each trust in a stacking strategy must be a genuinely separate taxpayer.
-This means selecting the right trust type — standard non-grantor irrevocable, CRT, ING, or SLAT — based on your specific goals around access, control, and tax treatment.
+This means selecting the right trust type — standard non-grantor irrevocable, CRT, or ING — based on your specific goals around access, control, and tax treatment.
 More critically, each trust must have meaningfully different terms: distinct beneficiaries, different trustees, varying distribution provisions, and legitimate non-tax purposes.

 The IRS can collapse multiple trusts into a single taxpayer under Section 643(f) if they appear substantially similar and primarily tax-motivated.
 The difference between a trust that creates a new $10–15M exclusion bucket and one that provides no additional benefit comes down to how it's drafted.